skywalkerdude/Hymns-iOS/Pods/MockingbirdFramework/README.md

 ### Under the Hood

 Mockingbird consists of two main components: the _generator_ and the _testing framework_.
-Before each test bundle compilation, configurable mock objects are created by implementing protocols and subclassing classes.
-The testing framework hooks into the generated code and provides APIs for mocking, stubbing, and verification.
+The generator creates mocks before each test bundle compilation by implementing protocols and subclassing classes, while the testing framework hooks into the generated code and provides APIs for mocking, stubbing, and verification.

+A key design consideration was performance.
+Mockingbird runs an optimized parser built on SwiftSyntax and SourceKit that is [~30-40x faster](https://github.com/birdrides/mockingbird/wiki/Performance) than existing frameworks and supports a [broad range](https://github.com/birdrides/mockingbird/wiki/Elephant-in-the-Room#other-third-party-mocking-frameworks) of complex Swift features like generics and type qualification.

 ### A Simple Example